Steve McQueen: Relationships and friendships

 McQueen dated British-American actress Gia Scala whilst attending Stella Adler's school in New York.

-On November 2, 1956, McQueen married Filipino actress and dancer Neile Adams, with whom he had a daughter named Terry Leslie (June 5, 1959 – March 19, 1998) and a son named Chad (December 28, 1960 – September 11, 2024).
+On November 2, 1956, McQueen married Filipina actress and dancer Neile Adams, with whom he had a daughter named Terry Leslie (June 5, 1959 – March 19, 1998) and a son named Chad (December 28, 1960 – September 11, 2024).
+Terry was the owner of a Malibu film production company.
+She died in 1998 of respiratory complications after a liver transplant, at the age of 38.
+Chad became an actor and race car driver like his father.
 McQueen and Adams divorced on March 14, 1972.
-Chad became an actor and race car driver like his father.
 In her autobiography, My Husband, My Friend, Adams said that she got an abortion in 1971 when their marriage was on the rocks.

 Via his son Chad, one of McQueen's four grandchildren is Steven R. McQueen, who also became an actor.
 His granddaughter via his daughter Terry is actress and producer Molly McQueen.
 Mamie Van Doren claimed to have had an affair with McQueen and tried hallucinogens with him around 1959.
 Actress-model Lauren Hutton said that she also had an affair with McQueen around 1964.
 In 1971–1972, while separated from Adams, McQueen had a relationship with Junior Bonner co-star Barbara Leigh, ending in pregnancy and abortion.

 McQueen married his The Getaway co-star Ali MacGraw in Cheyenne, Wyoming, on July 12, 1973, and they divorced on August 9, 1978.
 MacGraw suffered a miscarriage during their marriage.
 McQueen's closest friend in his last years, martial-arts master Pat Johnson, claimed that MacGraw was the one true love of McQueen's life: "He was madly in love with her until the day he died."
 In 1973, McQueen was one of the pallbearers at Bruce Lee's funeral, along with James Coburn, Lee's brother Robert, Peter Chin, Dan Inosanto, and Taky Kimura.

 After discovering a mutual interest in racing, McQueen and The Great Escape co-star James Garner became good friends and lived near each other.
 McQueen recalled, "I could see that Jim was neat around his place.
 Flowers trimmed, no papers in the yard... grass always cut.
 So to piss him off, I'd start lobbing empty beer cans down the hill into his driveway.
 He'd have his drive all spick 'n' span when he left the house, then get home to find all these empty cans.
 Took him a long time to figure out it was me."

 On January 16, 1980, less than 10 months before his death, McQueen married fashion model Barbara Minty.
 In her book Steve McQueen: The Last Mile, Barbara Minty wrote that McQueen, who was raised Catholic, became an evangelical Christian toward the end of his life.
 This was due in part to the influences of his flying instructor Sammy Mason, Mason's son Pete, and Barbara herself.
 McQueen attended his local church, Ventura Missionary Church, and was visited by evangelist Billy Graham shortly before his death.